Innovation at Unity

 - We celebrate and respect those pursuing innovation.

 - We celebrate the endeavor whether it is success or failure.
-You are not alone, we as a community value innovation.
+You are not alone, we at Unity value innovation.

-- All community members are contributors and supporters of innovation and embrace innovation in the face of perceived or real consequences.
+- All members of Unity Environmental University are contributors and supporters of innovation, and we embrace innovation in the face of perceived or real consequences.

-- We regularly examine and evaluate innovation at Unity College.
+- We regularly examine and evaluate innovation at Unity Environmental University.

 Specific Structures and Policies that Challenge Innovation